-We would like to announce our upcoming seminar Wrongful Life, Wrongful Birth, the first in our Cradle to Grave series, which will be held on 25th January 2018 at 58VE.
+We would like to announce our upcoming seminar Wrongful Life, Wrongful Birth, the first in our The Seven Ages of Life series, which will be held on 25th January 2018 at 58VE.

 This seminar, explores the issue surrounding wrongful birth from the legal, ethical, and medical perspectives.
 The legal perspective is provided by William Featherby QC, a silk with extensive experience in the field.
 Professor Rosamund Scott of King’s College London provides the ethical background – she is widely published in this field.
 Gerald Mason provides the clinician’s perspective.

 The seminar will run from 6:00-7:30pm, with delegate registration beginning at 5:30pm and a drinks reception afterwards.

 The seminar will last 1.5 hours and will be accredited with 1.5 APIL CPD hours.

 To book a place, please complete the form below.

 Please feel free to forward this event on to others in your firm who may be interested in attending.

 Please note the numbers along Victoria Embankment do not run sequentially.
 58VE is located in between number 50, Carmelite House and 40 Victoria Embankment.